cb-technologists/blog/content/posts/cicd_ha.md

 ## The message and conclusion

-I've received in the past several redundant requests from organizations like following ones:
+I've received in the past several redundant requests from organizations like the following ones:

 * *"We need to replicate and load balance our masters to have HA"*
 * *"My masters need to be up and running all the time as Active-Active to have a continuously running CI/CD service"*